yisusworldwide/my-react-apps/README.md

 # todo-list
-This is a responsive 'Todo List' where you can add, toggle and delete todos.
+This is a responsive Todo List, written in ReactJS, where you can add, toggle and delete todos.

 ## Technical infomation
 Todo list written in React language and created with Vite.